tundish/blathnaid/blathnaid/dlg/tale.rst

 Tinkers
 -------

 He guessed this would be tinkers, who move about wherever there is work.
 When he was younger they had sometimes passed by, and his Mother had brought out the old tin bath for them to mend.

 The camp
 --------

 The encampment was at the side of the road, and several people were tending fires or smoking pipes or feeding donkeys.

 Hungry
 ------

+[NARRATOR]_

     Jack greeted them every one, and some replied and some did not.
 They did not seem to be tinkers at all.
     There were many children, and some old folk.
 And they were not very organised, and they all looked tired, and cold, and hungry.

 Brew up
 -------